Tuesday, October 8, 2024

 Fielding was in the habit of starting up satirical magazines, and by 1748 one of these had found favour with the government - for propaganda purposes.
 As a consequence of being in political favour, he was appointed justice of the peace for Westminster and Middlesex, with his own courthouse and residence.
 Historians say he brought great dignity to the post, and, in fact, was one of the best magistrates to serve in 18th century London.
 It was he that formed the famous police corps, the Bow Street Runners, to deal with street crime.

 In 1749, Fielding published The History of Tom Jones, a Foundling, and it would be his most famous work, and become considered one of the great English novels (see The Guardian for example).
 Here is Encyclopaedia Britannica’s assessment: ‘With its great comic gusto, vast gallery of characters, and contrasted scenes of high and low life in London and the provinces, it has always been the most popular of his works.
 The reading of this work is essential both for an understanding of 18th century England and for its revelations of the generosity and charity of Fielding’s view of humanity.’
+Moreover, it says, ‘this work presents an extraordinarily vivid picture of the tortuous slowness of 18th-century sea travel, the horrors of contemporary medicine, the caprices of arbitrary power as seen in the conduct of customs officers and other petty officials, and, above all, his indomitable courage and cheerfulness when almost completely helpless, for he could scarcely walk and had to be carried on and off ship.’

-Fielding was not a diarist by nature, apparently, but, near the end of his life, he kept a diary during the voyage to Lisbon.
+Fielding was not a diarist by nature, apparently, but near the end of his life he kept a diary during the voyage to Lisbon.
 This was first published, posthumously, in 1755, as The Journal of a Voyage to Lisbon, but has since been republished and reprinted.
 Various versions are freely available to read online at Internet Archive.

 According to Encyclopaedia Britannica, ‘this work presents an extraordinarily vivid picture of the tortuous slowness of 18th-century sea travel, the horrors of contemporary medicine, the caprices of arbitrary power as seen in the conduct of customs officials, and, above all, [Fielding’s] indomitable courage and cheerfulness when almost completely helpless, for he could scarcely walk and had to be carried on and off ship.’
 Here are several extracts, including the very last words in his diary (7 August).